ilarsf/aarc_lts/_includes/textbook/Part3-Safety.md

 * **River Conditions:** Check for strong currents (especially after heavy rain) and debris (logs, branches) in the water.

 ⚠️ **Warning:** Never underestimate the weather.
 If in doubt, stay ashore.
 Your coach has the final authority to cancel practice due to unsafe conditions. *See the website's [Weather Guidelines for Rowers](/aarc_lts/course_materials/learner/safety/Weather_Guidelines.html) for more information.*

+### Safety Equipment Requirements

+Every rowing session requires proper safety equipment and preparations.
+Here are the essential requirements:

+#### Personal Equipment

+* **Personal Flotation Device (PFD):** AARC policy requires certain rowers to wear PFDs.
+Your coach will inform you if this applies to you.

+* **High-Visibility Clothing:**
+  * **CRITICAL SAFETY REQUIREMENT:** Wear bright, visible clothing whenever you row
+  * White or bright/neon colors (yellow, orange, pink) are strongly preferred
+  * High-visibility tops are especially important in low light conditions
+  * Avoid dark colors (black, navy, dark gray) that blend with the water
+  * Consider reflective elements for dawn/dusk rowing
+  * Remember: Being visible to other boats and watercraft could save your life

+* **Hand Safety Preparation:**
+  * **Keep fingernails short and smooth:** Long nails can cause painful scratches to your opposite hand during the sculling crossover motion
+  * **Remove rings and jewelry:** Rings can interfere with proper grip technique, increase friction leading to blisters, and catch on equipment causing injury
+  * **Consider removing watches/bracelets:** These may restrict movement or interfere with your stroke

+* **Appropriate Attire:** Fitted clothing that won't catch on equipment.
+Avoid loose shirts or shorts that might get caught in the slide or moving parts.

+* **Weather Protection:** Dress appropriately for conditions (sun protection, layers for cold, etc.)

+* **Water Bottle:** Stay hydrated during your rowing session.

+#### Boat Equipment

 ### Essential Equipment Checks